ich-bin-tyrone/vae-tfk/README.md

 ---

 ## 📦 Installation
-Ensure you have Python and the necessary dependencies installed.
+Ensure you have installed Python and the necessary dependencies.

 ---